 Note: If getting any permissions regarding error after connecting the device then restart the ADB server and try again.

 Congratulations!
 You have successfully installed ADB and Fastboot.
 Thanks for using this tutorial for installing the ADB and Fastboot on Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official Android website.
+For additional help or useful information, we recommend you check the official Android website.